bluwy/website/src/posts/2024-08-17-im-tired-of-node-builtin-apis/index.md

 - [`parseArgs`](https://nodejs.org/api/util.html#utilparseargsconfig) - A CLI argument parser, like [minimist](https://github.com/minimistjs/minimist), [yargs-parser](https://github.com/yargs/yargs-parser), [mri](https://github.com/lukeed/mri), etc.
 - [`styleText`](https://nodejs.org/api/util.html#utilstyletextformat-text) - An ANSI color formatter, like [picocolors](https://github.com/alexeyraspopov/picocolors), [chalk](https://github.com/chalk/chalk), [kleur](https://github.com/lukeed/kleur), [kolorist](https://github.com/marvinhagemeister/kolorist), etc.

 I've been using them recently, but I noticed a recurring theme: **They like to do it differently**.
-As in diverging from the well-established design patterns of the alternative libaries above, for what it feels like, very little gain.
+As in diverging from the well-established design patterns of the alternative libraries above, for what it feels like, very little gain.
 But let me explain:

 ## Table of Contents